-- We will simply not be returning to many of the old sales practices of 2019. - The majority of salespeople and managers are not going "back to the office"...ever - We have already realized huge gains in time and in effectiveness by using Zoom/Teams - Both customers and prospects appreciate their time savings with more efficient meetings - Internal meetings are much shorter and much more effective - We will continue to be very cautious of any air or train travel even post-Covid - Physical trade shows (the least-cost effective lead generator) are most likely gone forever - Internal virtual meetings are much shorter, much more effective and at almost zero cost.
+- We will simply not be returning to many of the old sales practices of 2019. - We have already realized huge gains in time and in effectiveness by using Zoom/Teams. - Both customers and prospects appreciate their time savings with more efficient meetings. - Internal virtual meetings are much shorter, much more effective and at almost zero cost.

-Add to this the fact that we are still at the infancy stages of tech communication tools such as Zoom and Teams and the camera and audio tools that come with them.
-As a result, we are anticipating even more significant gains both in time efficiency and customer and prospect effectiveness during the balance of 2022.
+Add to all of this the fact that we are still in the infancy stages of tech communication tools such as Zoom and Teams and the video and audio tools that come with them.
+As a result, we are anticipating even more significant gains both in time efficiency and effectiveness throughout 2024, and that's without the significant impact of AI, which is just now beginning to work its way into every CRM platform.